rmsk2/X16_mandelbrot/README.md

 If all calculations for a picture have been performed the program waits for a key press.
 You can press `F5` to zoom further into the set (see below) or press `F7` to save the picture on SD card.
-If you press any other key the values used for the calculation are printed to the screen and the program terminates.
+If you press any other key the values used for the calculation are printed to the screen.

 # Zooming into the Mandelbrot set